LibertyDSNP/spec/pages/Identity/Registry.md

 * Handles are simple UTF-8 strings.
 * No limitations are placed on length or contents, although different clients may not have support for the full unicode set.
-* A user MAY NOT register multiple handles that point to the same DSNP Id.
+* A user MAY NOT register multiple handles that point to the same DSNP User Id.
 * Handles must be unique.

 ### Homograph Attack Mitigation